ga-dc/DOC_immersive/w01/03a-JS-objects/readme.md

 [Twitter JSON Exercise](https://github.com/ga-wdi-exercises/big_ole_twitter_object)

-## Closing, Q&A, Review LO's (10 / 150)
+## Closing, Q&A, Review LO's

-1. How are objects different than arrays.
+1. How are objects different than arrays?
 2. How are objects like dictionaries?

 ## References